trevorstephens/gplearn/doc/index.rst

 parameters to tweak, reading the documentation here should make the more relevant ones clear for your problem.

-``gplearn`` currently supports regression through the :class:`SymbolicRegressor` as well as transformation for automated feature engineering with the :class:`SymbolicTransformer`, which is designed to support regression problems, but should also work for binary classification.
-Future versions of the package will expand this class to support more complicated multi-target classification problems, and much more is planned too.
+``gplearn`` supports regression through the :class:`SymbolicRegressor`, binary classification with the :class:`SymbolicClassifier`, as well as transformation for automated feature engineering with the :class:`SymbolicTransformer`, which is designed to support regression problems, but should also work for binary classification.

-``gplearn`` is built on scikit-learn and a fairly recent copy (0.18.1+) is required for installation.
+``gplearn`` is built on scikit-learn and a fairly recent copy (0.20.0+) is required for installation.
 If you come across any issues in running or installing the package, `please submit a bug report <https://github.com/trevorstephens/gplearn/issues>`_.

-I hope you get some excellent results from using ``gplearn``!
-If you do, please `drop me a line on my blog <http://trevorstephens.com>`_ about how you used it.

 Next up, read some more details about :ref:`what Genetic Programming is <intro>`, and how it works...